Rockfish

 Clams

-NOTE: The razor clam fishery in Del Norte County is closed(opens in new tab) as of November 3, 2022.
-This closure will remain in effect until further notice.
-The closure is due to the California Department of Public Health advisory that consumers avoid eating sport-harvested razor clams from Del Norte County beaches (opens in new tab).
-Dangerous levels of domoic acid have been found in razor clams from Del Norte County.
+The razor clam fishery is closed in Del Norte(opens in new tab) and Humboldt(opens in new tab) counties.
+This closure will remain in effect until further notice, due to the California Department of Public Health advisories that consumers avoid eating sport-harvested razor clams from Del Norte and Humboldt county beaches(opens in new tab).
+Dangerous levels of domoic acid have been found in sport-harvested razor clams(opens in new tab).

 Review California ocean sport fishing regulations for size limits, bag limits, seasons, and other regulations that apply for various species of clam.